Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 Kelly Skelton - Registry Project Manager & Communications Officer

-Melanie Penfold is the Principal Radiation Therapist at the Australian Bragg Centre for Proton Therapy and Research (ABCPTR).
-She has more than 15 years’ experience as a Radiation Therapist in the public and private health sector both Nationally and Internationally.
+Dr Mikaela Doig is the Research Radiation Therapist at the Australian Bragg Centre for Proton Therapy and Research (ABCPTR).
+She is a practicing Radiation Therapist at Icon Cancer Centre Windsor Gardens.

 Rosanna Crain - Comparative Planning Radiation Therapist